Raynos/stream-handbook/readme.markdown

 substack : ~ $
 ```

+In this example the `'data'` events have a string payload as the first argument.
+Buffers and strings are the most common types of data to stream but it's
+sometimes useful to emit other types of objects.

+Just make sure that the types you're emitting as data is compatible with the
+types that the writable stream you're piping into expects.
+Otherwise you can pipe into an intermediary conversion or parsing stream before
+piping to your intended destination.

 ## writable

+Writable streams

 ## duplex

 Duplex streams are just streams that are both readable and writable.

 ## pipe

+`.pipe()` is the only member function of the built-in `Stream` prototype.

+`.pipe(target)` returns the destination stream, `target`.
+This means you can chain `.pipe()` calls together like in the shell with `|`.

 ### pause / resume / drain